Click to start searching

 It’s important that your organisation screens and inducts employees and volunteers in a thorough and systematic way.
 Certain background checks are required by law (under legislation or contract) and others are discretionary.

-What checks you conduct will depend on the nature of the work the employee or volunteer will be doing.
 If someone has access to money, equipment or data, it may be appropriate to conduct a police check.
 If they will be working with children (this has a special meaning), it's a legal requirement to conduct a Working With Children Check.
 And specific requirements apply to workers providing National Disability Insurance Scheme services and supports.

 Note - Privacy laws